Have a question about 10DLC and registered texting?

 For our customers that are currently bringing their own Twilio credential, we offer two paths forward:

-For more information, please contact support or your account manager.
+For more information, please contact support or your account manager or download the 10DLC flyer provided above.
 Know that we are here for you in this transition and will help you ensure that your organization complies with the new requirements.